lacojim/FreeFactoryQT/README.md

 The modular design of FreeFactoryQT can easily allow integration of external programs such as demucs for audio stem separation and/or vocal removal for Karaoke fans.
 Also incorporating sox-dsd would allow for transcoding audio files to DSD, for audiophiles.

 While extremely complicated encoding command lines can far exceed default UI options, the great thing, you can enter those unique options in the "Manual Options" and save that as a factory, so you only need to set it once, and use it forever.
-Here is an example of a very complex "Manual Options" command:
+Here is an example of a very complex "Manual Output Options" command:
 ```
 -c:v mpeg2video -pix_fmt yuv422p -aspect 16:9 -intra_vlc 1 -b:v 50000000 -minrate 50000000 -maxrate 50000000 -bufsize 17825792 -rc_init_occupancy 17825792 -bf 2 -non_linear_quant 1 -color_primaries bt709 -color_trc bt709 -colorspace bt709 -seq_disp_ext 1 -video_format component -color_range 1 -chroma_sample_location topleft -signal_standard 4 -dc 8 -qmin 5 -qmax 23 -g 12 -field_order tt -top 1 -flags +ildct+ilme -alternate_scan 1 -c:a pcm_s24le -ar:a 48000
 ```
 The "Manual Options" would most likely never be used for home or general use, but only an example for a professional broadcast playback system.
-This may be expanded in the future by adding Manual Options for both Input and Output as we are starting to possibly see a need for this.
+This has recently been expanded by adding Manual Input Options.
+This allows both multiple -f and -i commands to be entered into this field.
+The Live Stream Manager tab will also work much better with this addition in the near future.

 <img width="1102" height="731" alt="image" src="https://github.com/user-attachments/assets/f90a6c36-4993-47cb-8694-8bf5193b2343" />